Amagasaki derailment: Aftermath

 A 2008 The Daily Yomiuri article stated that survivors of the disaster still faced physical and mental health issues.

-On 8 July 2009, West Japan Railway Co.
-President Masao Yamazaki was charged with negligence.
-On the same day, he announced at a press briefing in Osaka that he would resign, "so the company can operate normally."

-On 11 January 2012, Yamazaki was found not guilty of professional negligence by judge Makoto Okada of the Kobe District Court, saying the accident was not sufficiently predictable to merit a finding of guilt.
+On 8 July 2009, JR West president Masao Yamazaki was charged with professional negligence resulting in deaths and injuries, as he was in charge of safety measures in 1996 when the company rebuilt railway tracks to sharpen the curve at the accident's site.
+Prosecutors said that he failed to put in an Automatic Train Stop system, which could have halted the train.
+On the same day, Yamazaki announced that he would resign "so the company can operate normally", but would remain as a member of the company's board.
+On 11 January 2012, Yamazaki was found not guilty by judge Makoto Okada of the Kobe District Court, saying the accident was not sufficiently predictable to merit a finding of guilt.
 The court, however, criticized JR West for faulty risk assessment of the curve where the accident happened.

-The building hit by the train was demolished in 2017.
-As of April 2019, a memorial had been built on the site, with only one corner of the building left standing.
+In 2017, the building hit by the train was demolished.
+In 2018, a memorial facility and monument were built at the accident site by JR West.
+Part of the condominium building was preserved and the location was covered with a roof.

+In February 2023, JR West began to construct a new facility at a training center in Suita to display some of the train cars involved in the accident and the belongings of the dead.
+Completion is slated for around December 2025.

-As of 2023, the report for this incident still takes a prominent place on West JR's homepage.
-The text reads "We will never forget the Amagasaki rail crash we caused on 25 April 2005".
+As of 2025, the report for this incident still takes a prominent place on JR West's Japanese homepage.
+A translation of the accompanying text reads "We will never forget the Fukuchiyama Line train accident that we caused on April 25, 2005.
+We will continue to put safety first and build a railway that is safe and reliable."